keplergl/kepler.gl/README.md

  return reducers(state, action);
 };

-export default composeddReducer;
+export default composedReducer;
 ```

 - Using redux `connect`

-You can add dispatch function to your component that dispatch action to a specific `keplerGl` component,
+You can add a dispatch function to your component that dispatches actions to a specific `keplerGl` component,
 using connect.